Blue Sky

 That makes it available (to all User accounts).

-There are dozens of layouts installed by Apple, including 3 Afgan variants, a couple of Bulgerian ones, and all the way to one Welsh one ( really).
+There are dozens of layouts installed by Apple, including 3 Afgan variants, a couple of Bulgerian ones, and all the way to one Welsh one ( Shocked really).

 Selecting your Windows layout means a trip to the International preference panel and the tab for the Input Menu.